-Italian implementation of F.A.T.C.A., the C.R.S., and D.A.C.2 has a common purpose: to prevent tax evasion by foreign individuals who maintain financial relationships with Italian financial institutions.
-In particular, these regulations require Italian financial institutions to identify their customers in accordance with specific criteria and to communicate certain information (regarding, inter alia, interest income, dividends, and similar types of income;
+Italian implementation of F.A.T.C.A., C.R.S., and D.A.C.2 is intended to prevent tax evasion by foreign individuals who maintain financial relationships with Italian financial institutions.
+In particular, these regulations require Italian financial institutions to identify their customers in accordance with specific criteria and to communicate certain information to relevant tax authorities abroad regarding (i) interest income, dividend income, and similar types of income, (ii) account balances, and (iii) sales proceeds from financial assets.